 The main challenges facing successful implementation of PMTCT include:

-For years, through the support of The Global Fund, TB Reach and PEPFAR, PS Kenya has been driving demand generation for TB services and delivering TB services through its social franchise network, Tunza.
+For years, through the support of the Global Fund, TB Reach, and PEPFAR, PS Kenya has been driving demand generation for TB services and delivering TB services through its social franchise network, Tunza.
 PS Kenya is also integrating TB screening and treatment into all the HIV treatment facilities we support in the private sector, with a focus on improving case detection among People Living with HIV (PLHIV) and their contacts.

-The project is using several interventions which include;
+The project uses several interventions, which include

-The project is being implemented in 7 Sub Counties in Nairobi County;
+The project is being implemented in 7 sub-counties in Nairobi County.

 Over 300 registered private providers (health facilities, chemists, and stand-alone laboratories) are involved in the activities.

 The TB Reach Wave 9 project is a grant from the Stop TB Partnership (TB REACH) being implemented by PS Kenya as a sub recipient in Kenya.
 Its goal is to optimize the quality of care for optimal treatment adherence among drug-resistant (DRTB) patients in order to improve treatment outcomes in 2 drug-resistant TB high-burden counties (Nairobi and Mombasa) in Kenya.
 The project will be implemented in the two counties from September 2021 to August 2023 in partnership with the National TB program and the respective county governments.

 In PS Kenya, various social behavior change campaigns were implemented to reduce risky sexual practices among at-risk and vulnerable populations.
 Evidence-based behavior change communication techniques promote correct and consistent use of our products and reduce high-risk behaviors.
 Campaigns are delivered through innovative and appropriate channels to reach those most at risk